-Client service is a central element of our brand and we seek to go beyond being able to provide the equipment our clients need by providing outstanding service throughout the rental process.
+Client service is a central element of our policy and we seek to provide an outstanding service throughout the rental process.
 This is why we have developed in-house training programs to train our staff from the moment they are hired.
-The Loxam School near Paris, where most new recruits spend some time for an induction training, offers our employees training on sales skills and the safe use of our equipment so that our employees are able to more effectively advise our clients in their choice and use of rented equipment.
+The Loxam School near Paris, where most new recruits spend some time for an induction training, offers our employees training on sales skills and the safe use of our equipment so that our employees are able to advise our clients more effectively in their choice and use of rented equipment.
 We perform quarterly customer satisfaction surveys covering approximately 30,000 customers.
-Our Net Promoter Score, which we follow to track our customer satisfaction, was 63.7 for the year ended December 31, 2021, an increase from 37 in 2018, 45.7 in 2019 and 60.4 in 2020.
-In France, in 2021, we were recognized as the client service provider of the year in the rental equipment category by ESCDA (Élection Service Client de l'Année) for the fifth consecutive year.
-Ramirent has historically had a similarly strong commitment to customer service, which is reinforcing our existing reputation in this area.
+Our Net Promoter Score has continuously improved over the last years and stood at 66 at the end of 2022.
+In France, in 2022, we were recognized as the client service provider of the year in the rental equipment category by ESCDA (Élection Service Client de l'Année) for the sixth consecutive year.